 The Indy Evo is also great for people with a smaller build.
 It features a 550 fan as low maintenance, reliable engine.
 It sits on Polaris's pro-ride chassis with a lower height for a more comfortable cornering and effortless ride.
 It's by far the most reasonable sled of the bunch.

-The Indy 121 is a full-size model and great for any adult's first snowmobile.
+The Indy Sport is a full-size model and great for any adult's first snowmobile.
 The 550 fan is less maintenance and still plenty of power to keep the fun factor high.
 This model also sits on a Polaris Pro-Ride chassis, which is well regarded for its maneuverability.

-Back again for 2022, the MXZ Sport was rejuvenated and moved up to the G4 chassis in 2021.
-It's the same one all of the high dollar MXZs are on!
-Also new for this year, the 600 motors have been upgraded from carburetor to EFI.
-Making for easier starting and less maintenance.
+The MXZ Sport was recently rejuvenated and moved up to the G4 chassis in 2021.
+It's the same one all of the high dollar MXZs were on up until 2023!
+The MXZ sport features a 600 EFI motor that's easy to start, making for easier starting and less maintenance.
 This is a tremendous first full-size snowmobile for anyone.
 It is the highest-priced entry-level sled and packs much more advanced technology and is an excellent bang for the buck!

 As Yamaha's partnership continues, they have come out with their version of the Blast ZR.
 It features the same 397cc motor, 121" track and chassis but equipped with Yamaha plastic.
 If you are a die-hard Yamaha fan, this is an excellent entry sled for you.
 Also, with Arctic Cat having no in-season sales, you can get your hands on this snowmobile year-round from your local Yamaha dealer.

 You cannot go wrong with any of these entry-level snowmobiles.
-The Evo, Blast, and SX Venom are smaller and more manageable for teenagers and young adults.
+The Evo, Blast, Neo and SX Venom are smaller and more manageable for teenagers and young adults.
 The Indy 121 and MXZ Sport are full-sized and are great picks for your first snowmobile as an adult.
 They are all lightweight and forgiving for novice riders.